DryDish/minimoment/readme.md

 # Setup

-Create a `.env` file following the structure provided in the `.env.example`.
+Create a `.env` file following the structure provided in the `.env.template`.
 Install the dependencies with `npm install`, and use the `npm start` command to run the app.

 # Mandatory assignment part 1